No Land! No House! No Vote!

 No Land!
 No House!
-No Vote! is the name of a campaign by a number of poor people's movements in South Africa that calls for the boycotting of the vote and a general rejection of party politics and vote banking.
+No Vote! is a campaign by a number of poor people's movements in South Africa that calls for the boycotting of the vote and a general rejection of party politics and vote banking.
 The name is meant to imply that if government does not deliver on issues important to affected communities (such as land and housing) these movements will not vote.